-See Note 2 of the financial statements for a discussion of our significant accounting policies, including the discussion of recently issued and adopted accounting standards.
+See Note 2 of the condensed consolidated financial statements for a discussion of our significant accounting policies.
+There were no recently issued accounting standards applicable to us and we did not adopt any accounting standards during the three months ended March 31, 2022.